-Sanford’s free genetic testing program known as PHASeR is one way companies are helping veterans, Wilkie wrote in an op-ed in the Washington Examiner published Aug.
-29.
+With its free genetic testing program, known as PHASER, Sanford Health is a positive national example for businesses, according to the Department of Veterans Affairs.
+The program is one way companies are helping veterans, Secretary Robert Wilkie wrote in an op-ed in the Washington Examiner published Aug.
+29, 2019.

 Veterans genetic testing launched this year

 In March 2019, Sanford Health and the U.S. Department of Veterans Affairs announced a program that will provide pharmacogenetic testing to U.S. veterans at no cost to veterans or taxpayers.

 It’s part of an innovative partnership to improve patient care and lower costs related to adverse reactions to medications.
 The donor-funded program will initially enroll cancer survivors.
 Eventually, it will expand to up to 250,000 U.S. veterans at 125 sites by 2022.
 It launched this year at a pilot site in Durham, North Carolina.